-There is not any universal advice for specifically, how often a monstera should be watered as this can vary according to many factors such as the size of the pot, the temperature of the room and the higher humidity.
+There is not any universal advice for specifically, how often a monstera should be watered as this can vary according to many factors such as the size of the pot, the temperature of the room, and the higher humidity.

 However, as long as the soil is well draining and you allow the top inch of the soil to dry out between each watering, this balance of moisture should meet the water requirements of the monstera whilst avoiding the risk of root rot.

-With improved drainage and a good watering schedule the monstera should revive in the next few weeks.
+With improved drainage and a good watering schedule, the monstera should revive in the next few weeks.

 However, if the monstera has been in boggy soil for too long and lots of the leaves are yellow and curling inwards, then it can be too difficult to save the monstera.

-(If most, or all the leaves are turning yellow, read my article, how to save a monstera with yellow leaves).
+(If most, or all the leaves are turning yellow, read my article, on how to save a monstera with yellow leaves).

 Monstera Leaves Curling After Repotting

-Usually, monstera leaves curl after repotting is because of transplant shock.
+Usually, monstera leaves curl after repotting because of transplant shock.
 Monstera leaves react to the stress of the change in conditions due to repotting by curling and drooping, but usually perk up again once the monster has had time to adjust to its new conditions.